Iry LeJeune: Early life

 Iry LeJeune was born October 27, 1928, on a modest sharecropping farm at Pointe Noire, a rural area near Church Point, LA.
 LeJeune came from a family that embraced music and his father, Agness LeJeune, taught him the rudiments of accordion at an early age.
 LeJeune's uncle, Angelas LeJeune, an excellent accordion player who'd made 78s in the 1920s, also encouraged him, often showing LeJeune traditional songs on his instrument.
 Nearly blind, music provided happiness for LeJeune, and as he grew older, he relied on it to make a living.
-Besides his uncle, LeJeune's major influence was Amédé Ardoin, the Creole accordion player who made several records in the 1930s - "Jole Catin" and "Les Blues De Voyage" among others – and was popular at white and Creole dances in the area.
+Besides his uncle, LeJeune's major influence was Amédé Ardoin, the Creole accordion player who made several records in the 1930s - "Jolie Catin" and "Les Blues De Voyage" among others – and was popular at white and Creole dances in the area.
 LeJeune selected Ardoin's repertoire and adopted the emotive crying style of vocals that would eventually become his trademark.

 Unable to work in the fields because of his poor eyesight, as a youth, LeJeune entertained the local sharecroppers.
 By the time he reached his teens, LeJeune was making a few dollars on weekends playing dances around Church Point, and occasionally traveling as far as Eunice, LA to perform.
 At the conclusion of World War II, LeJeune moved west to Lacassine, Louisiana (near Lake Charles, LA) where there were many more venues in which to play music.